bparanj/crystal/computer/firmware/firmware-update.md

 Caution: Rolling back firmware can be risky and might cause issues with your device if not done properly.
 It can lead to loss of data, features, or even brick your device.
 Always backup your important data before attempting a firmware rollback.
 If you're unsure about the process, seek assistance from the manufacturer's customer support or a professional.

-Note: Some devices or manufacturers might not allow firmware rollbacks due to security reasons or hardware compatibility issues.
+Some devices or manufacturers might not allow firmware rollbacks due to security reasons or hardware compatibility issues.
 In such cases, rolling back the firmware might not be possible.

 Rolling back a firmware update to a previous version can be necessary if the new firmware introduces bugs, performance issues, or other problems.
 The process can vary depending on the device and manufacturer, but here are general steps you can follow:

-### General Steps to Roll Back Firmware Update
+### Steps to Roll Back Firmware Update

 #### 1. **Check Manufacturer's Documentation**
 - **Consult the Manual**: Refer to the user manual or the manufacturer's website for specific instructions related to your device.